-Joint injections may be given to treat inflammatory joint conditions, such as rheumatoid arthritis, psoriatic arthritis, gout, tendonitis, bursitis and, also, osteoarthritis.
+Joint injections may be given to treat inflammatory joint conditions, such as rheumatoid arthritis, psoriatic arthritis, gout, tendonitis, bursitis and, osteoarthritis.

 Joint injections also should not be given if an infection is present inside or around a joint and if someone has a serious allergy to one or more of the medications that are injected into a joint.
 If an infection is suspected, aspirating the joint to gather cultures is essential.
 Be sure to let your rheumatology provider know if you have previously had an allergic reaction to a steroid medication, a sterilizing soap (such as betadine or chlorhexidine), lidocaine or adhesives.